Racial Trauma Therapy

 - Normalize anger and use it to fuel a new and improved reality

-Trauma of any kind can be shameful.
+The trauma of any kind can be shameful.
 You may internalize emotions that can be debilitating and keep you from moving forward in life.
 Therefore, we may use different interventions and tools to unearth your experiences so you can build the coping strategies you need to thrive.

 Eye Movement Desensitization Reprocessing (EMDR) can help you work through traumatic memories using eye & body movements as guided by a therapist.
 Somatic exercises allow you to reconnect with your body by relieving tension and stored energy.
 Medicinal cannabis can help calm your nerves so you can reflect on your experiences and facilitate healing more easily.
 Clients experiencing symptoms of PTSD qualify for a medicinal marijuana card, as PTSD is a qualifying condition.
 We provide clients who are interested in Cannabis use with a free Cannabis Consultation with Kevnesha, Certified Cannabis Consultant and referrals for medical marijuana certifications.